alexander-pick/MKMTool/README.md

 + The entire tool uses the mkmapi 2.0 and is purely designed as prove of concept.
 If you use this application always remember that this is coded for fun and not 100% perfectly tested.
 I am not responsible for any damage or anything it might cause.
 You are using it in a real environment where real loose of money is possible.
 Don’t blame me if you sell your lotus for pennies.
 + This is not an official MKM software product, it’s a private venture for the fun of it.
 + Non commercial users have 5000 API calls by day, depending on the function these can be exhausted very quickly (check for cheap deals, get box value i.e.).
-+ I am german, the code was written to sell Magic Cards in Germany.
++ I am german, the code was written to sell Magic Cards.
 Everything else will need some adjustments.
-If you are from another country just change the country ID in MKMHelper.css to yours.
 If you want to sell other things than MTG Singles you need to adjust the code to your needs (Yugi, Pokemon or whatever games I don’t play should be easy, metaproducts might need more love).
 + Beware the program might be slow or if it is calculating it might be not responding a while.
 This is ok, I didn’t multithread it so this is no problem.
 Keep an eye on the main log window.
 + In the evening hours if magiccardmarket is crowded, the api seems to be slower, please take this in account if you use the tool.
 + If you find bugs, feel free to report them on github.